 Who really controls the UPFA nominations?

-by Asoka Obeyesekere posted over 5 years ago in විශ්ලේෂණ
+by Asoka Obeyesekere posted almost 6 years ago in විශ්ලේෂණ

 The looming nomination deadline on 13 July has drawn attention to the power struggle within the UPFA coalition.
 On reading the UPFA constitution, I will show that President Sirisena’s power to singularly drive nominations is limited and that his control rests on his ability to negotiate with the executive committee of the UPFA.

 The UPFA coalition won the 2010 general election, accounting for 144 of the 225 MPs in parliament.
 The SLFP was overwhelmingly the dominant force within the UPFA (fig.1) – with 123 MPs.
 The remaining 21 MPs belonged to 11 parties.

 Given the concentration of SLFP seats, coupled with President Sirisena being the Chairman of the SLFP and Leader of the UPFA, many have assumed that the President has the discretion to drive UPFA nominations.
 In light of this, the prospect of former President Mahinda Rajapaksa and his close supporters being nominated as UPFA candidates has led to admonition amongst those who aided President Sirisena in coming to power in January 2015.

 The UPFA Executive Committee

 This simplification of the power balance ignores the UPFA constitution, which stipulates the process for nomination.
 Contrary to popular belief, the parliamentary nomination process is neither controlled by the leader (President Sirisena) or the General Secretary (Susil Premajanth) of the UPFA.
 Nominations are determined by the majority decision of the UPFA executive committee.

 The executive committee comprises of 72 members (fig.2), of which the SLFP must nominate between 37 and 49 members.